 Plains of China

 Small size; narrow snout with few teeth

-Known from only a single fossil--in which the unfortunate individual has been caught in a painful-looking "death pose"--Shenzhousaurus is one of the smallest and earliest of all the ornithomimid ("bird-mimic") dinosaurs.
+Known from only a single fossil--in which the unfortunate individual has been caught in a painful-looking "death pose"--the early Cretaceous Shenzhousaurus is one of the smallest and earliest of all the ornithomimid ("bird-mimic") dinosaurs.
 The small number of teeth in its narrow skull, as well as the gastroliths preserved in its stomach, indicate that Shenzhousaurus was probably omnivorous, feeding opportunistically on meat, plants and even insects.